The District Attorney's Office is open from 8 a.m. to 5 p.m., Monday through Friday.

 Criminal Investigations Unit

 Interns of the Criminal Investigations Unit must be of Junior or Senior standing in their undergraduate work or in graduate school (Minimal GPA 2.75).
 Students majoring in pre-law, criminal justice or social services and with internship requirement for school credit will receive priority consideration.
-A completed application must be submitted by the corresponding deadline.
+Students interning for college credit are expected to intern throughout the semester and it is the student’s responsibility to make sure enough hours are worked to earn the college credit.
 Prospective interns who successfully complete the application process and pass the background check will be invited for a formal interview.
 Interns accepted into the program must attend orientation.
-The application deadline for Spring 2019 internships is noon, Nov.
-1, 2018.
-All materials and letters of recommendation must be received in this office by that time for applications to be considered.
+Due to COVID-19, our investigations internship program has been scaled back.

 Law Interns – Trial Division